 After college, Sara moved to the Rio Grande Valley as a Teach For America corps member where she spent three years in Mission, TX, teaching biology, chemistry and AP environmental science.
 In 2017, she served as environmental education fellow at the Catamount Center in Colorado, and has spent the last two summers as an advisor to new teachers at Teach For America’s summer institute in Houston.

-Elijah Luikham will be joining Trinity on the Border as the Missionary Curate in the summer of 2020.
+Elijah Luikham joined Trinity on the Border as the second Missionary Curate in August of 2020.
 Through working with local ministries and studying the Bible while in college, Elijah began to feel called into a vocation of Christian ministry.
 After graduating he enrolled as a student at Duke Divinity School, completing his degree in Spring 2020.

 Throughout his time in college he worked for a variety of youth and campus ministries, serving as a middle school life group leader at a local church, working as the Spiritual Life Assistant at his college, and helping to coordinate the Anglican campus ministry.
 In Divinity School he has been placed in a variety of churches as ministry intern, worked for the non-profit Durham Congregations in Action, and served as a youth discipleship intern at his local church.

 Elijah is currently a deacon in the Diocese of the Carolinas (ACNA).

 Jeremy & Nicole Goebel are excited to be joining Trinity on the Border as Jeremy takes up the position as the next Missionary Curate in August 2021.
 The Goebel’s met while working at Wellspring Anglican Church during their seminary studies.
 Their current home church is Holy Cross Anglican Cathedral in Loganville, Georgia.